FelixWolf/libfurc/readme.md

 LibFurc
 =======

-A python library for handling Furcadia formats, compiling and running(vm) DragonSpeak, and various other things.
+A python library for handling Furcadia formats, compiling and running(vm) DragonSpeak, and various other things.<br/>
+**Contributions welcome!**

 Features
 ========